Michael Cohen says Trump 2024 run would ‘destroy the great grift’

 He predicted Trump would keep fueling speculation about a run until the last minute, citing Democrats or personal matters as the reason to ultimately decide against it.

 Since losing the 2020 election, Trump has continue to flirt with a 2024 run.
-In July, the former president said he had made up his mind and the “big decision” was whether to announce before the midterms.
+In July, the former president said he made up his mind and the “big decision” was whether to announce before the midterms or not.

 The Hill has reached out to Trump’s team about Cohen’s latest remarks.